Hosting The Ultimate Big Game Party

 The key to hosting a great party is attention to detail.
 Adding small, simple personal touches will add an element of warmth that will help all of your guests relax and enjoy themselves.

 Now that you’re ready to throw a perfectly personalized and welcoming bash to celebrate the big game this year, the only thing left to worry about is how you’re going to pay for it all.
-If you’re ready to take your budgeting to the big league, consider opening a cash management account with SoFi Money®.
+If you’re ready to take your budgeting to the big league, consider opening a checking and savings account with SoFi Checking and Savings®.

-With SoFi Money you have the benefit of no account fees.
+With SoFi Checking and Savings you have the benefit of no account fees.
 Plus, you’ll get unlimited reimbursed ATM fees.
 That being said, our fee structure is subject to change at any time.

-When you use SoFi Money you have instant access to your cash management account so you can track your saving and spending without hassle.
-SoFi Money makes it easy to manage your money.
+When you use SoFi Checking and Savings you have instant access to your checking and savings account so you can track your saving and spending without hassle.
+SoFi Checking and Savings makes it easy to manage your money.